FelixOnline/v2/content/articles/2011-2-3-so-you-think-you-can-eat-meet-the-meat-challenge.md

 subtitle: >
    The sheer drama of waving around metal stakes is thrilling...
 date: "2011-02-03 18:52:18 +0000"

 # Attributes from Felix Online V1
 id: "706"
 old_path: /food/706/so-you-think-you-can-eat-meet-the-meat-challenge-
 aliases:
  - /food/706/so-you-think-you-can-eat-meet-the-meat-challenge-
+imported: true
+comments:
+ - Im someone who can eat a lot and still work hard so if there is a challenge Im up for it

 # Article Taxonomies
 categories:
  - food
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true